Acacia pataczekii: Ecology

 In its native range A. pataczekii grows in a cool temperate climate; however, at altitude it is exposed to harsh cold winds, frost and snow.
 It survives on a range of soils, aspects and slopes in areas that receive from 750 mm to 1500 mm of rain annually.
 On some sites soils are shallow and exposed to high levels of evaporation indicating drought tolerance and it has also been shown to have an efficient water transport system.
 It reproduces both sexually and vegetatively, freely suckering from rhizomes and the tree base following disturbance, such as tree fall, animal digging and fire.
-The flowers are most likely pollinated by bees, but flies and spiders have been sighted that could also.
+The flowers are most likely pollinated by bees, but flies and spiders have been sighted that could also pollinate.
 Successful fertilisation leading to fruit and seed formation is severely hindered due to insect predation and galling of flowers.
-Following fire or other gap-forming disturbance seed from the previous year's fruit or from within the soil seed bank readily germinate, yet A. pataczekii is sensitive to high fire frequency.
-Root rot caused by the fungus Phytophthora cinnamomi has a slightly detrimental impact.
-As with other members of the Fabacaea family, A. pataczekii fixes atmospheric nitrogen with root nodules in the soil, making it available for other plants and the local ecosystem.
+Following fire or other gap-forming disturbance, seed from the previous year's fruit or from within the soil seed bank readily germinate, yet A. pataczekii is sensitive to high fire frequency.
+Root rot caused by the oomycete Phytophthora cinnamomi has a slightly detrimental impact.
+As with other members of the Fabaceae family, A. pataczekii fixes atmospheric nitrogen with root nodules in the soil, making it available for other plants and the local ecosystem.
 Hybridisation has been reported with A. dealbata amongst wild stands and in cultivation.